Overview of Uveitis

 • Decreased vision (to a variable degree)

-Chronic anterior uveitis may have less dramatic symptoms and present with irritation or decreased vision.
+Chronic anterior uveitis may have less dramatic symptoms such as irritation or decreased vision, or symptoms may be absent.

 Signs include hyperemia of the conjunctiva adjacent to the cornea (ciliary flush or limbal injection).
 Slit-lamp findings include keratic precipitates (white blood cell clumps on the inner corneal surface), cells and flare (a haze) in the anterior chamber (aqueous humor), and posterior synechiae.
 With severe anterior uveitis, white blood cells may layer in the anterior chamber (hypopyon).